 Purchasing a residential property in India has become very expensive due to the constant upward trend in prices over the last few years.
 Earlier, you could have bought a residential property such as a house, flat, villa or plot using only your savings but now that has become a distant dream.
-Nowadays, the whole struggle for every prospective home buyer is arranging adequate money to take care of the margin requirements for a Home Loan as well as other allied expenditures such as registration charges, tax deductible at source and statutory duties.
+Nowadays, the whole struggle for every prospective home buyer is arranging adequate money to take care of the margin requirements for a Home Loan as well as other allied expenditures such as registration charges, tax-deductible at source and statutory duties.

 Yes, it is true that in the modern times, it is virtually impossible to purchase a residential property without a Home Loan.
 And even if you have sufficient money for an outright purchase, it is not recommended to go for it.
 It is so because of two reasons, firstly, Home Loans are available at an incredibly low rate of interests and secondly, you get tax deductions on interest paid on Home Loans and taking out such a massive chunk of cash from your reserves would put unnecessary strain on your finances.

-All about Home Loans
+All about Home Loans Interest Rates, Tenure &

 Home Loans are one of the most popular financial products in India and is extensively used by prospective home buyers to purchase their dream house.
 Home Loans are secured loans against which you need to mortgage the property that has been obtained with the loan amount.
 The tenure of a Home Loan can extend up to 30 years with rates of interest starting from 8.40% p.a.
-Most lenders also offer the facility of a top-up loan with Home Loans also, which help with management of your financial requirements.
+Most lenders also offer the facility of a top-up loan with Home Loans also, which helps with the management of your financial requirements.

-You can Apply for a Home Loan in India Online as well as offline.
+You can apply for a Home Loan in India Online as well as offline.
 There are various online loan aggregating platforms, where you can easily compare multiple loan options and select the best option for you.
 Most financial institutions offer convenient online application facility, where you need not visit any branch or office for submission of the documents.
 All you have to do is fill the application form online, and the lenders will send their representative to your place to complete all the formalities.
 But if you prefer the traditional method, you can walk into office or branch belonging to your preferred lender and set things in motion.

 Documents Required to Buy a Property in India

-Purchasing a property not only involves you scouting different locations and neighbourhoods, but it also requires you to handle a lot of documentation.
+Purchasing a property not only involves you scouting different locations and neighborhoods, but it also requires you to handle a lot of documentation.
 In India, while buying a residential property, you need to pay particular attention to the documentation part, in order to ensure that you are purchasing the right property.
 There are certain documents that you must check for and obtain from the seller, to establish your ownership firmly.
-If you do not collect and review all the documents thoroughly, you will face a hard time selling the property in future.
+If you do not collect and review all the documents thoroughly, you will face a hard time selling the property in the future.
 Some of the essential documents that are required to buy a property in India are:

 1. Sale Deed/Title Deed/Conveyance Deed